 How Can We Help?

+Compared to competitors like Word tune editor, Grammarly is compatible with more applications.
 Unfortunately, many users that enabled Grammarly run into issues while drafting emails using the Gmail extension.
 This is where we can help!

 Today, we will be explaining why Grammarly can stop working in the Gmail app.
 From there, we will also go over a few quick fixes that should get your Grammarly account up and running so you can send professionally written emails to your colleagues and peers.